-Jill Wilson started working at the Free Press in 2003 as a copy editor for the entertainment section, a job she still holds.
+Jill Wilson started working at the Free Press in 2003 as a copy editor for the entertainment section.

 She came to the paper in a roundabout way: after graduating from the University of Winnipeg with a bachelor’s degree in psychology — as all good journalists should — she worked as an editor at the university’s music magazine, Stylus, before being hired at the Winnipeg Sun as a music reporter.

-Her stint at the Sun was followed by a year as a medical receptionist — the highlight of which was seeing a live roundworm in a Zip-loc bag — and three years as a copy editor at Uptown magazine.
+Her stint at the Sun was followed by a year as a medical receptionist — the highlight of which was seeing a live roundworm in a Zip-loc bag — and three years as a copy editor at Winnipeg’s weekly street paper, Uptown.

-After 10 years at the Free Press, during which time she has edited the Tab and Detour sections of the paper, she has returned to Uptown, now the Free Press’s Thursday entertainment magazine, as editor.
+After 15 years at the Free Press, during which time she has edited the Tab, Detour and Uptown sections of the paper, she has joined the Arts & Life section as a reporter covering everything from food to films.

 Jill was a member of the inaugural jury for the Polaris Prize, Canada’s national music award.
-She is the winner of an Award of Merit from the North American Travel Journalists Association and received an Award of Excellence in the American Copy Editors Society’s National Headline Contest.
+She is the winner of a Silver Medal and two Awards of Merit from the North American Travel Journalists Association and received an Award of Excellence in the American Copy Editors Society’s National Headline Contest.

 She loves travelling — anywhere and everywhere — and tries to drink a beer and buy a book in every city she visits.